Sampling discretization in Orlicz spaces: Introduction

-The paper is organized as follows.
+{\bf Structure of the paper and notation.} The paper is organized as follows.
 In Section \ref{sect2}, we discuss the definitions and properties of $\Phi$-functions and Orlicz spaces.
 Moreover, we emphasize the importance of the Nikolskii condition and chaining technique in addressing the discretization problem.
 Section \ref{sect3} is devoted to the proof of Theorem~\ref{theo1.1}.
 Section \ref{sect4} studies possible relaxations of the conditions on the ${\bf \Phi}$-function in Theorem~\ref{theo1.1} under which suitable discretization results are still valid.
 Section \ref{sect6} is devoted to the study of unconditional (in terms of subspace) discretization theorems.
 In their turn, these results are used in Section \ref{sect7} to provide new bounds for the sampling numbers.

 Throughout the paper symbols $C, C_0, C_1, \ldots$ and $c, c_0, c_1, \ldots$ denote universal numerical constant, the value of which may vary from line to line.
 Similarly, symbols $C(\alpha), C_0(\alpha), C_1(\alpha), \ldots$ and $c(\alpha), c_0(\alpha), c_1(\alpha), \ldots$ denote constants that may depend only on the set of parameters $\alpha$ and the value of which may also vary from line to line.
-By $\log x$ we always denote the logarithm to the base $2$, i.e. $\log x:=\log_2 x$.
+By $\log x$ we always denote the logarithm to the base $2$, i.e., $\log x:=\log_2 x$.
 Finally, we will intensively use the notation $X_N^\Phi$ to denote the unit (open) ball in the subspace $X_N$ with respect to the norm $\|\cdot\|_\Phi$, defined as

 and, in the case of the unit ball with respect to the $L^p$-norm,